Submit request or call to make an appointment.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the experience and skill to diagnose the cause of syncope and provide care for any underlying heart condition.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the experience and skills to diagnose the cause of syncope in children and provide care for any underlying heart condition.

 Depending on what causes a child to faint, these are some common symptoms of syncope that could happen before loss of consciousness:

 Fainting or syncope in otherwise healthy children does not automatically mean a heart condition is to blame.
 However, even harmless loss of consciousness can cause problems.
 A child can get hurt during a fall after fainting or stop playing sports due to worry over fainting.

 The most common reason a healthy child or teen may be dizzy or faint when standing is that the nervous system gets its signals crossed and doesn’t coordinate the blood vessels and heart like it should.
 In some people, this cross-firing may be triggered by things such as: